SingHacks-2025/ancileo-msig/README.md

 ---

-## 🏗️ Feature Blocks — Step-by-Step Build Guide
+## 🏗️ Innovation Blocks — Inspiration & Guidance

+> **🚀 Remember**: These are **inspiration blocks**, not rigid requirements.
+Feel free to combine, modify, or completely reimagine any of these approaches!

-### Block 1: Parse & Normalize Policy Documents
+### 🧠 Block 1: Policy Intelligence — Your Approach to Understanding Documents

-**What it does**: Converts messy policy PDFs into clean, comparable data while keeping the original text for citations.
+**💡 Innovation Opportunity**: How will you make sense of complex insurance documents?

+**Traditional Approach**: Convert PDFs into structured data using predefined taxonomies.

+**🚀 Your Innovation Space**:
+- **Beyond text extraction**: Could you use visual analysis to understand policy layouts?
+- **Dynamic normalization**: What if your system learns new terminology on the fly?
+- **Semantic understanding**: How might you capture the "spirit" of policies, not just the words?
+- **Real-time adaptation**: Could your system evolve as it encounters new policy formats?

 **Where to start**: `Taxonomy/Taxonomy_Hackathon.json`